 Matching your partner and the environment

 Generally, try to match the outfit to the environment.
-In the middle of Manhattan cocktail dress and high hills for her and well-tailored suite for him might work best.
+In the middle of Manhattan cocktail dress, high hills for her and well-tailored suite for him might work best.
 In East Village or Brooklyn, the elegant casual style works great.
-Blouse and skirt for her and denim pants, untucked but ironed shirt for him will do the job.
-In opposite – if you pick to go with idea of hiking you might want to pic good walking shoes and the outfits that are fine if they get little dirty.
+Blouse and skirt for her and denim pants, untucked but ironed shirt for him will do the job. if you pick to go with idea of hiking you might want to pic good walking shoes and the outfits that will look fine even if they get wrinkled.

 Matching the styles to each other is also something to think about.
 High hills and snickers of one photo don’t go well.
 Coordinating your outfits ahead of time will avoid miscommunication and stress.